Disproof of Bell’s Theorem

 Why is this evidence so feared by the dark forces?

-Bell’s theorem is a politically and sociologically sustained belief system.
-In 1964 John Stewart Bell proved a mathematical theorem and claimed that “no physical theory which is local and realistic (in the sense espoused by Einstein) can reproduce all of the statistical predictions of quantum mechanics.”
-However, in a series of papers written between 2007 and 2014 I constructed just such a local and realistic framework for physics.
-Consequently, today Bell’s theorem no longer has the fundamental significance for physics it was thought to have:
+In 1964 John S. Bell claimed to have proved a theorem that “no local and realistic physical theory (in the sense espoused by Einstein) can reproduce all of the statistical predictions of quantum mechanics.”
+However, in a series of papers written between 2007 and 2024 I have constructed just such a local and realistic theory for physics.
+As a result, today Bell’s theorem no longer has a scientific significance for physics it was once thought to have:

 von Neumann proof